warmana/cloudant-docs-fork/source/includes/api/_advanced_replication.md

-Replication tasks within a distributed system are clearly extremely important, to ensure that required information is communicated between the components as quickly and correctly as possible.
+Replication tasks within a distributed system are clearly extremely important, to ensure that required information is communicated between the components correctly and as quickly as possible.
 Management of the replication activities requires a scheduler.
 The scheduler helps organize what replication tasks take place, and when.

-Some information about the replication status is available using the [`_active_tasks` endpoint](managing_tasks.html).
+Information about the replication status is available using the [`_active_tasks` endpoint](managing_tasks.html).

 More detailed information about replication tasks is available